How Steadyline Keeps Your Mental Health Data Safe

 Does Steadyline use my data to train AI models?

-No. Steadyline uses inference-only API calls, meaning your data is processed to generate insights but never used to train or fine-tune any AI model.
-The AI providers receive only anonymized aggregates like mood averages and theme labels, not your raw journal entries or personal details.
+No. Steadyline uses inference-only API calls, meaning your data is processed to generate the response or insight you requested but never used to train or fine-tune any AI model.
+The active AI provider is Groq.
+AI prompts do not include your name, email address, or account identifier.

 Disclaimer: This article is based on personal experience, not medical advice.
 I am not a doctor or licensed therapist.
 If you live with bipolar disorder or another mental health condition, please work with a qualified psychiatrist.
 In crisis, contact the 988 Suicide and Crisis Lifeline (call or text 988) or Crisis Text Line (text HOME to 741741).